Orange Line (MBTA): Reliability issues and repairs

 Following various reliability issues on the Orange Line, the MBTA announced that it would close the entire line for renovations from August 19 to September 18, 2022.
 During the closure, the MBTA conducted accelerated repairs to track, ties, signals, and concrete walls, as well as replacing two crossovers.
 This was intended to remove speed restrictions and improve safety and reliability.
 The shutdown also gave time for more new CRRC cars to be delivered and put into service; after the closure, service on the line resumed with new trains almost all the time.
 However, the work was not enough to eliminate all slow zones, and temporary slow zones were added where work was performed.
 By early October, a round trip on the full line was 13 minutes slower than before the shutdown, and 20 minutes slower than it would be without any slow zones.
 On October 25, the MBTA sent a letter to Senator Ed Markey, who had been investigating the project, detailing work needed during November and December to lift remaining slow zones, ranging from always-planned to unexpectedly necessary tasks.

 In early November 2023, MBTA General Manager Phillip Eng announced an ambitious plan to eliminate all 191 slow zones across the MBTA subway system by the end of 2024.
 Under this plan, the first of several intermittent shutdowns of different segments of the Orange Line began on March 18, 2024, with more shutdowns taking place that June and October.
 All slow zones on the Orange Line were finally removed by early November 2024.
 In January 2025, the MBTA indicated plans to increase maximum speeds north of Assembly to 55 mph.
 The increase took effect on August 24, 2025.
+As of August 2026, the MBTA plans to also bring the Community College–Assembly section to 55 mph.